connect-group/terraform-aws-rds-finalsnapshot/README.md

 The use case is for development and testing environments which should not be running 24/7 (eg. to save money, or reduce risk).
 Perhaps a project is only developed infrequently; or perhaps you only want development to run 9-5 Mon-Fri.

-This module restores a database which was previously destroyed.
+This module supports creation of a database; and subsequent restoration of a database which was previously destroyed.

 > ###### WARNING
 > Destroying infrastructure is by its nature destructive - when developing an environment,